translate/pootle/docs/releases/dev.rst

 - Added a :djadmin:`update_user_email` command to update a user's email address.

+- Added a :option:`--no-rq` option to run commands in a single process without using RQ workers.

 ...and lots of refactoring, cleanups to remove old Django versions specifics, improved documentation and of course, loads of bugs were fixed.